graphite-project/graphite-web/docs/config-carbon.rst

 * This file is optional.
 If it is not present, defaults will be used.
 * There is no ``retentions`` line.
 Instead, there are ``xFilesFactor`` and/or ``aggregationMethod`` lines.
-* ``xFilesFactor`` should be a floating point number between 0 and 1, and specifies what fraction of the previous retention level's slots must have non-null values in order to aggregate to a non-null value.
+* ``xfilesfactor`` should be a floating point number between 0 and 1, and specifies what fraction of the previous retention level's slots must have non-null values in order to aggregate to a non-null value.
 The default is 0.5.
 * ``aggregationMethod`` specifies the function used to aggregate values for the next retention level.
 Legal methods are ``average``, ``sum``, ``min``, ``max``, and ``last``.
 The default is ``average``.
 * These are set at the time the first metric is sent.
 * Changing this file will not affect .wsp files already created on disk.
 Use whisper-set-aggregation-method.py to change those.